max-eroshkin/Linq.PredicateBuilder/README.md

 | `Where(predicate)`                                    | uses the predicate from its parameter               |
 | `Where(predicate, input_value)`                       | _conditional_ `Where()` method                      |

-In the _conditional_ `Where()` method you pass `input_value` into the predicate as a parameter, also the parameter is being checked against conditions to ignore the segment if needed:
+The input value of _conditional_ `Where` method is being passed into the predicate as a parameter, and being checked against conditions to ignore the segment if needed:
 ```c#
 .Where((x, parameter) => x.DateOfBirth >= parameter, filter.DateOfBirth)
 ```

 ## Building Predicates
-In the samples above we created queries using `Build()` extension method.
-To build a predicate expression use static `QueryableBuilderExtensions.BuildPredicate()`.
+In the samples above we created queries using `Build` extension method.
+To build a predicate expression use static `QueryableBuilderExtensions.BuildPredicate` method.
 ```c#
 var predicate = QueryableBuilderExtensions.BuildPredicate<Person>(_ => _
     .Equals(x => x.LastName, filter.LastName)